 where Xi– i-th element of the sample, n – volume of the sample, M – mathematical expectation (the arithmetical mean of the selection).

-Dimension of the STD corresponds to the dimension of the measured value.
+The dimension of the STD corresponds to the dimension of the measured value.

 The picture below clearly shows the essence of the standard deviation conformably to the price series.
 The standard deviation indicator shows the average value of the price deviation from its mathematical expectation (average value) for the selected period.
 The moving average is used as the average value.